manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 Current medical data systems suffer from fundamental architectural flaws that impede secure collaboration.
 Traditional Electronic Health Records (EHRs) create isolated data silos vulnerable to cyberattacks.
 Existing decentralized approaches fail to provide true end-to-end privacy guarantees during analysis phases.
 Medical data typically remains protected only in transit and at rest, but must be decrypted for analysis.
 This creates critical vulnerability points that compromise patient privacy.

-This study develops and validates the Tangram Protocol as a transformative solution.
-It leverages Zero-Knowledge Proofs (ZKP) for both access control and private computation on medical data stored in decentralized storage systems.
-The research demonstrates how this approach enables collaborative clinical trial analysis while maintaining complete data confidentiality throughout the entire lifecycle.
-This addresses the fundamental gap where medical data privacy is compromised during computational analysis phases.
+This study develops and validates the Tangram Protocol as a transformative solution that distinguishes itself through a novel synthesis of technologies.
+Its core innovation lies in a **hybrid architecture** combining a distributed ledger for immutable audit trails with decentralized storage for scalable data management.
+This structure is secured through **advanced cryptography**, using Zero-Knowledge Proofs (ZKPs) not only for access control but for private computation on encrypted data.
+Finally, the protocol's integrity is mathematically guaranteed through **formal verification**.
+This tripartite approach directly addresses the critical vulnerability where data privacy is compromised during computational analysis—a gap left open by most existing frameworks.

 ## 2. Research Objectives
 1. Design a decentralized protocol for secure medical record management